kaixindelele/RHER/README.md

 ## 1. Abstract:
 > Exploration with sparse rewards remains a challenging research problem in reinforcement learning (RL).
 Especially for sequential object manipulation tasks, the RL agent always receives negative rewards until completing all sub-tasks, which results in low exploration efficiency.
 To solve these tasks efficiently, we propose a novel self-guided continual RL framework, RelayHER (RHER).
 RHER first decomposes a sequential task into new sub-tasks with increasing complexity and ensures that the simplest sub-task can be learned quickly by utilizing Hindsight Experience Replay (HER).
 Secondly, we design a multi-goal & multi-task network to learn these sub-tasks simultaneously.
 Finally, we propose a Self-Guided Exploration Strategy (SGES).
 With SGES, the learned sub-task policy will guide the agent to the states that are helpful to learn more complex sub-task with HER.
 By this self-guided exploration and relay policy learning, RHER can solve these sequential tasks efficiently stage by stage.
 The experimental results show that RHER significantly outperforms vanilla-HER in sample-efficiency on five singleobject and five complex multi-object manipulation tasks (e.g., Push, Insert, ObstaclePush, Stack, TStack, etc.).
 The proposed RHER has also been applied to learn a contact-rich push task on a physical robot from scratch, and the success rate reached 10/10 with only 250 episodes.

+## 2. Contributions:
+(1) For common complex sequential object manipulation tasks with sparse rewards, this paper develops an elegant and sampleefficient self-guided continual RL framework, RHER.

+(2) To achieve self-guided exploration, we propose a multigoal & multi-task network to learn multiple sub-tasks with different complexity simultaneously.

+(3) The proposed RHER method is more sample-efficient than vanilla-HER and state-of-the-art methods, which are validated in the standard manipulation tasks from the OpenAI Gym;

+(4) To verify that the RHER is suitable for common sequential object manipulation tasks, we conduct three extra typical single-object tasks, five more complex multi-object tasks, and even a physical robot task.

 If this paper is accepted, I will release the code for the pytorch version immediately